-Allison Scola is founder and curator of Experience Sicily and the Cannoli Crawl.
+Allison Scola is founder, owner, and curator of Experience Sicily and the Cannoli Crawl.
 Named one of the experts for the 2019 New York Times Travel Show, Scola writes and lectures on Sicily and leads immersive tours and designs custom itineraries that delight discerning travelers.
 She has been featured on Rudy Maxa’s World with the Carey’s, America’s #1 Travel Radio Show and as the cannoli expert in the documentary Cannoli, Traditions Around the Table.
 Scola has lectured about Sicily at University of Pennsylvania, The New School, LIU Post University, Queens College, at high schools in the New York City metropolitan area, and at events in New York City.

 From Allison Scola, Curator of Experience Sicily

 I have been visiting Sicily regularly since 1996 when, at 24 years old, I met my grandmother’s sister and her children and grandchildren–my cousins–for the first time.
 Since the moment I stepped off the train at Palermo’s Stazione Centrale, I haven’t been the same.
 I fell in love with Sicily and Sicilians.

 I am a Sicily and Italy travel specialist.
 I started Experience Sicily in 2013 to share my passion for Sicily and Italy with experienced, discerning travelers.